What’s New in 2026

 Iowa law requires employers to provide employees with a statement every payday detailing:

 Employers can provide employees with hard copies or electronic pay statements.
-Employees can ask the employer in writing to provide them with hard copies or allow them to access and print their electronic pay statement at work.
+Employees can ask the employer in writing to provide hard copies or to allow them to access and print their electronic pay statements at work.

 Workers can also ask their employer to give them a written explanation of how their wages and deductions are calculated.
 Employers must provide this information within 10 days of a request.